gem-coop/governance/Gem.coop-Governance.md

 - PLC: Project Leadership Committee
 - TSC: Technical Steering Committee
 - AGM: Annual General Meeting
-- An ordinary resolution requires a majority of the votes cast.
-- A special resolution requires a two-thirds supermajority of the votes cast.
+- A supermajority requires a two-thirds of the votes cast.
 - Primary repositories: the most important repositories in the Gem.coop organisation:
   - [gem-coop/gem.coop](https://github.com/gem-coop/gem.coop) ([contributions](https://github.com/gem-coop/gem.coop/graphs/contributors))

 ## 2. Members

-1. New members (unless nominated as maintainers, see below) will be admitted by an ordinary resolution of the PLC and added to the `gem-coop` organisation on GitHub.
+1. New members (unless nominated as maintainers, see below) will be admitted by a majority of the PLC and added to the `gem-coop` organisation on GitHub.

 1. Members are expected to remain active within Gem.coop.
 Members who are not active maintainers or active committee members must affirm their continued interest in Gem.coop membership annually by voting on annual measures, even if voting abstention.
 Inactive, non-affirmed, non-voting members will be removed within 14 days after the annual meeting unless excused by the PLC.

-1. A member may be removed from Gem.coop by an ordinary resolution of the PLC.
+1. A member may be removed from Gem.coop by a majority of the PLC.
 A removed member may be reinstated by the usual admission process.

 1. All members will follow the [Gem.coop's Code of Conduct](https://github.com/gem-coop/.github/blob/HEAD/CODE_OF_CONDUCT.md).
-Changes to the code of conduct must be approved by the PLC by ordinary resolution.
+Changes to the code of conduct must be approved by a majority of the PLC.

 1. Members should abstain from voting when they have a conflict of interest not shared by other members.
 No one may be compelled to abstain from voting.

 ## 3. General Meetings of Members

-1. A general meeting of the members may be called by either an ordinary resolution of the PLC or a the entire membership.
+1. A general meeting of the members may be called by either a majority of the PLC or a the entire membership.
 The membership must be given at least three weeks' notice of a general meeting.
 1. Any member can request a general meeting in the `#gem-coop-members` Slack channel.
 The general meeting will take place if the request gets 👍 reactions from the majority of the membership within one week.
    The Annual General Meeting may be conducted in person and may provide online video conferencing for those unable to attend.
 Other general meetings should prioritize times and accessibility for the members involved, using text discussions or online video conference.

-1. The quorum to vote on resolutions and elections at a general meeting is 3 voting members or 10% of the voting members, whichever is greater.
+1. The quorum for votes at a general meeting is 3 voting members or 10% of the voting members, whichever is greater.
    A general meeting with no business except voting should be asynchronous.
    Otherwise, it must be a synchronous online video conference or text chat.
    The voting will occur using an online voting system chosen by the PLC.